 Creating a Custom Docker Image

-Docker containers are created from images.
+OCI containers, frequently called Docker containers, are created from OCI images.
 An image contains software that can be launched, including the underlying system.
 A container is an instance of that software.

 When we want to automate MariaDB, creating an image with MariaDB and the desired configuration, we may want to create an image by ourselves, which fulfils our needs.

-The source code of a Docker image is a Dockerfile.
+One "source code" of an image is a Dockerfile.
 A Dockerfile is written in Docker specific language, and can be compiled into an image by the

 docker binary, using the